1998 NCAA Division I men's ice hockey tournament

 The 1998 NCAA Division I men's ice hockey tournament involved 12 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college ice hockey.
 It began on March 27, 1998, and ended with the championship game on April 4.
 A total of 11 games were played.

+This year's tournament was the first since 1988 to feature multiple programs, Ohio State and Princeton, making their first appearance in the NCAA playoffs.

 Qualifying teams

 The at-large bids and seeding for each team in the tournament were announced after the conference tournaments concluded.
 The Central Collegiate Hockey Association (CCHA), the ECAC, Hockey East and Western Collegiate Hockey Association (WCHA) all received 3 berths in the tournament.